 What are the requirements to be a CPA in Virginia?

-How many credits do you need to sit for the CPA exam in VA?
+How many credits do you need to sit for the CPA exam in Virginia?

 How much does it cost to take the CPA exam in Virginia?